 Top 5 Reasons to Have a Lawyer Draft Your Estate Plan and Will

-Canadians have more options now than ever.
-From doing it yourself, to consumer apps, to working with a lawyer, finding the right solution for you depending on your situation is incredibly important.
-After all, we're talking about the documents that are going to ensure your family is well taken care of and that your legacy is protected.
+Canadians have more options now than ever when it comes to drafting their wills.
+From doing it themselves, to consumer apps, to working with a lawyer, finding the right solution for each situation is incredibly important.
+After all, we're talking about the documents that are going to ensure their families are well taken care of and that their legacy is protected.

 2) Save taxes and make smarter plans

-3) Advice picking the right people as your guardians and trustees
+3) Appoint the right guardians and trustees

-A lawyer's job is to explain complex situations and help you make the best choice for your family.
-How can you ensure that your spouse is looked after while protecting your inheritance from their future spouse?
-You may want to protect your children from inheriting a large amount without negatively affecting them.
+Does your will care for your children?
+You may want your children to inherit a large amount without having it negatively affect them.
 Lawyers will provide you with the options to do this properly.
-Get the benefit of experience in deciding when, and how much your children should receive.
-If your situation is more complicated, or you have a special needs beneficiary, the wrong decision with your Will could jeopardize a lifetime of government benefits.
-A lawyer will hold your hand throughout the process and give you the peace of mind you need to ensure you make the right choice for the people you love.
+Get the benefit of experience and expertise in deciding when and how much your children should receive.
+If your situation is more complicated - for instance, if you have a special needs beneficiary - one wrong decision with your will could jeopardize a lifetime of government benefits.
+A lawyer will guide you through the process and give you the peace of mind you need to ensure you make the right choice for the people you love.

-5) Explain options for protecting your family if you’re gone
+5) Understand options for protecting your family